Why did you want to thru-hike the Appalachian Trail?

 I started with my brother but that did not work out and we went our separate ways before halfway, though even before that we were not actually hiking together as his pace was much faster than I wanted to go.
 After we separated I then hiked alone until the last 6 weeks when I met another hiker and we shared the rest of the journey, all the way to Maine.

-Were you ever scared?
+Were you ever scared of hiking alone?

 No. I grew up roaming the woods and wild land around my house so being alone in the woods is second nature; I have been doing it my entire life.
 I relish my solitude and the serenity I feel when I’m alone in nature.
 I know the animals aren’t “out to get me” and that I have little to fear from them.
 I did not meet any people who made me scared for my safety.